 Canon G7 X Mark II versus Canon M6

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the EOS M6 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the M6 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications

 |Canon G7 X Mark II (⇒ rgt)||106 mm||61 mm||42 mm||319 g||265||no||2016||699||latest||check|

 |Canon M6 (⇒ lft)||112 mm||68 mm||45 mm||390 g||295||no||2017||779||latest||check|

 |Canon SX730 (⇒ lft | rgt)||110 mm||64 mm||40 mm||300 g||250||no||2017||399||latest||check|